pygsflow/pygsflow/README.md

 pyGSFLOW is a python package to Create, Read, Write, Edit, and Visualize GSFLOW models

 ## Examples
-Ipython notebook example problems can be found in the examples directory
+Ipython notebook example problems can be found in the examples directory.

 ## Installation
 The pygsflow repository can be installed using pip after downloading the package